leon196/Choupichoup/README.md

 ![Choupichoup gif 1][Choupichoup gif 1]

 There is no more an entity that is waiting and wanting for something in particular.
-Just people thinking about stuffs.
+Just people appearing and thinking about stuffs.
 No levels, only characters.
 And when they all passed, a celebration screen appears.
 And then we restart to show everybody again.
 This will happen no matter what you do, so you can do whatever you want without pressure or a slowing down.